-To create a cooking course, you need to invest in some equipment and ingredients.
+To create a cooking course, you need to buy some equipment and ingredients.
 You might spend anywhere from $1,000 – $2,500 to get started with this business.

 If you want to start an art class, you’ll need some materials.
 You might spend a few hundred dollars upfront to share your skill with others.

 To be a music instructor, you need sheet music and the instrument you are teaching about.
 You probably already own some of this so your investment will be minimal.

 The revenue potential as the owner of instructional service is unlimited since the supply of students is never-ending.
 You can earn between $50 – $500 per student in your class.